meddlin/rushinglabs-blog/posts/2021/built-in-a-weekend.md

 title: "Build It In a Weekend"
 ---

-Have you ever had one of those "simple" ideas you wanted to build?
+Have you ever had one of those little ideas for something to build "real quick"?
 Something not too crazy, but just a fun idea...or maybe something you just hadn't found _quite_ the solution you're looking for?
 Then suddenly the perfect weekend for it comes up and you decide to pounce.
 Let's do this.
 I'm starting with nothing, and not quitting until there's something to show.

 _I finally did that._

 The project itself wasn't too exciting.
 I've been shopping around for a house lately, and I needed an amortization calculator.
 Nothing crazy.
 Plenty of them exist online, but I couldn't find one that fit the bill (no pun intended) the way I needed it to.
 And I've also been looking for an excuse to experiment with the CI/CD tools built into GitHub.

 <img src="https://meddlin-web.s3.us-east-2.amazonaws.com/post_2021-09-24/pexels-jean-van-der-meulen-1457842.jpg" />

+_Not my house pictured.
+Just a house.
+[Credit below](https://www.pexels.com/photo/photo-of-living-room-1457842/) for image ;)_

 ## What to build?